lsclike/ChatRoom/README.md

 **1. Backend**
   -

   - 1.1.
-Create a .env file under the room directory
+Create a .env file under the root directory

   - 1.2.
 Make sure to gitignore the .env file

   - 1.2.
-Adding important information (e.g. database account and password)
+Adding important information (e.g. database account and database password)

   - 1.3. changing the database connection at the database.yml file